 You will need to prepare below products by yourself:

 1 x Android device with camera and USB-type C host port

 1 x Android device mounting device

 1 x computer to run Vicando

 It is also possible to have Android device working as a hotspot and configure the Kvaser Blackbird v2( CAN-WiFi adapter) to connect to the same network and receiving CAN traffic wirelessly.

 To use ViCANdroid as a remote logger, you need to follow below precedure.
 Download and install ViCANdroid to your Android device first.

-From this menu, select the resources that you want as a part of the measurement.
+Select the resources that you want as a part of the measurement.
 Please note that every Android device has its own set of sensors that may vary from one model to another.

-Whenever a session is recorded it will show up under recorded sessions and can be seen as shown below.
+Whenever a session is recorded it will show up under recorded sessions menu and can be seen as shown below.